JohnCoene/grapher/docs/docs/shiny.md

 ![](/img/features.png)

 In Rmarkdown there is nothing specific to note, create visualisation in code chunks as you normally would.
+If you want to save the visualisation you can use `save_graph_html`.

 A basic Shiny app with grapher might look like this.